blacklabelops-legacy/logio/README.md

     blacklabelops/logio
 ~~~~

+> Note: Webserver will use same port for HTTPS!

 Using your own certificates: Name your certificate 'server.crt' and key 'server.key' and mount them inside the
 container at location '/opt/server/keys'.